microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 # @fluid-internal/hosts-sample

 This example demonstrates how to host Fluid components in a web application.
-The Fluid loader is needed to load any Fluid document.
+The Fluid loader is needed to load a Fluid document.
 The example walks through all the steps to create, initialize, and then make use of the loader in under 200 lines of code.
 And does so in a literate programming-like style to provide more detail on each line of the code.